Striveworks/valor/docs/metrics.md

 Summarization is the task of generating a shorter version of a piece of text that retains the most important information.
 Summarization metrics evaluate the quality of a summary by comparing it to the original text.

+Note that Datum.text is used differently for summarization than for Q&A and RAG tasks.
+For summarization, the Datum.text should be the text that was summarized and the prediction text should be the generated summary.
+This is different than Q&A and RAG where the Datum.text is the query and the prediction text is the generated answer.

 ### Coherence (LLM-guided)

 Uses